AlexasndrK/ncb_20_applsrv/README.md

 I've created test.txt to play with forking and collaboration on my team.
 The TEAM : please use this file only when study on how to use GitHUB on collaboration.
 FIRST SPRINT: REFLECTION
 Tasks of the sprint are almost accomplished.
 I'd like to ask all authorized project participants to update the code over pull requests ASAP.
+Well, I've merged that release Max R. had copied and updated at his fork.
+All improvements that Alex K. did are safe.